kata-containers/kata-containers/tools/osbuilder/README.md

   A guest OS build method where the building host is used as the Base OS.
   For more information refer to the [dracut homepage](https://dracut.wiki.kernel.org/index.php/Main_Page).

+- Agent init

+  The Guest OS should have the Kata Containers agent started on boot time.

+  That is achieved by using a system manager (for example, systemd) which will evoke the agent binary; or having the agent itself as the init process.

 ## Building

 The top-level `Makefile` contains an example of how to use the available components.